 - Vatican, St. Peter’s and Sistine Small Group Tour – slightly more expensive than the option above, for a smaller group.

 Not far from St. Peter’s Basilica, one of the most iconic landmarks in Rome, Castel Sant’Angelo is a fortress that was built from 139 AD, initially meant to be Emperor Hadrian’s mausoleum and eventually covering various uses – citadel, prison and shelter for popes (who could get there via the secret channels from the Vatican) in times of political unrest.
 The site was made even more popular when Dan Brown used it as one of the settings of his novel Angels and Demons.

 The good news is that lines to get inside Castel Sant’Angelo aren’t nearly as bad as those for the Vatican or the Colosseum, but you may still want to optimize your time by getting a fast track ticket in advance.
 You can get Castel Sant’Angelo skip the line ticket here.

 The Pantheon really is one of the things to see in Rome.
-Its construction was ordered by Emperor Hadrian in 126 AD, and back then it was meant to be used as a temple, but with time it became a Catholic church.
+Its construction was ordered by Emperor Hadrian in 126 AD, and back then it was meant to be used as a temple, but in 609 AD it became a Catholic church.
 Famous for its Dome – thought to be one of the best preserved ancient buildings – the Pantheon houses the tombs of some notable Italians such as artist Raphael and King Victor Emmanuel II.

-Visiting is free, but you may want to get an audioguide to make the most of the building.
+There is no admission fee, but you may want to get an audioguide to make the most of the building.
 It costs €7 and the visit lasts about 35 minutes.
 You can get yours here.

 For more information about the Pantheon, make sure to read “A Guide To Visiting The Pantheon, Rome.”